ethankennerly/as2cs/README.md

                 ]
                 ;

+* Call as2cs.py from a different directory than as2cs.py directory.
 * Do not reformat braces and lines in comments.
 * Example conversion of Mother Nature game jam.
 * ActionScript string.length to C# String.Length.
 Instead DataUtil.Length is available.
 Replace: